ABISprotocol/BitName/DedRepCases.md

 of C. Consequently, Carol could conclude that while Alice may be trusted to pay her debts, she cannot be trusted to keep information private.

+Update: There is a problem with this case.
+A third party Ernie could publish

+"Ernie believes Alice paid Bob 1 bitcoin, fulfilling C."

+This would also reveal the details of the contract, but the responsibility would not fall on Alice or Bob.
+It is possible that Ernie is a Sybil for either Alice or Bob, but there is no way to know which.
+It is also possible that Ernie really is a third party that compromised Alice and Bob's negotiations regarding the contract C.

 Case 2.
 Suppose Alice has not paid Bob the 1 bitcoin.
 There is a dispute which should supersede the fact that the contract should remain closed.
 In this case, Bob is allowed to openly sign and publish an accusation that Alice did not pay.